SkoolNotes/Taproot/2020BIO101/KBhBIO101CellCycle.md

 The Problem: **Cells need to know whence to divide itself.**

-Drivers tell whence cells.
+Drivers tell cells when to divide.
 The processes that move a cell forward through its life are called "drivers".

+* Drivers are a group of proteins called **cyclins**.
-*
+* Cyclins